 Before installing you new wireless cable modem, you must contact your local cable service provider to activate your Internet account.
-Be sure to have the wireless cable modem's MAC address available, which can be found on the underside of the wireless cable modem.
+Be sure to have the wireless cable modem's

 Prepare Your Area for Wireless Cable Modem Installation

 Before installing your wireless cable modem, you should first prepare your area.
 To do this: